Rei-SwitchBot/faq/en-us/Universal Remote.md

 2. Starting with Universal Remote firmware V4.0, you can control the Battery Circulator Fan's speed level, oscillation, night light, etc. Sync your Circulator Fan by going  to SwitchBot App -> Universal Remote -> Manage Devices -> + icon in the upper right corner.

 ![Image](https://support.switch-bot.com/hc/article_attachments/26715812555543)

-3. If you have any questions, please contact us via SwitchBot App -> Profile -> Support ->Feedback.